moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_organization.md

 | **street** | String(255) | Street |

 The address string is a concatenation of the structured address fields in the following order: postalCode -> country -> region -> city -> street -> house -> apartment -> addInfo, using a comma as a separator.
-When transferring entities with an address to MySklad, use either a string address or a structured one.
+When transferring entities with an address to Kladana, use either a string address or a structured one.
 When passing both addresses, the string will be ignored.
 When passing only a string, it will be reflected both in the string field and in the addInfo of the structured address.
 [`null` value](../#kladana-json-api-general-info-null-support) is not supported for address.
 Passing `null` to this attribute will not remove it.